 Fast acquisition speeds with large detectors

-Studying rapidly fluctuating celestial objects like cataclysmic variables or supernovae requires efficient techniques to gather more data and better understand such events.
+Studying dynamic celestial objects like cataclysmic variables or supernovae requires efficient techniques to gather more data and better understand them.
 Correspondingly, real-time photometry acquires images of thousands of stars at a frame rate of a few Hz to survey rapid brightness changes of a multitude of celestial objects.

 Limiting noise sources